Skip to main content

 We select applicants who can demonstrate current ability and potential to:

-Provide evidence of intellectual enquiry within your work:
+Provide evidence of intellectual enquiry within their work:

 • Demonstrate relevant research skills

-• Evidence their ability to critically reflect and evaluate their achievements.
+• Evidence your ability to critically reflect and evaluate their achievements.

-Demonstrate cultural and historical awareness and/or contextual framework of your work:
+Demonstrate cultural awareness and/or contextual framework of their work:

-• Evidence an interest in fashion history, theory and contemporary culture
+• Evidence an interest in contemporary fashion design communication and promotion

-• Identify social, historical and/or cultural influences on their work.
+• Identify social and/or cultural influences on their work.

 Articulate and communicate intentions clearly: